-Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [VIDEO]
+Man Does Cat Bath Rap In Bathtub Bathing His Cat, Ravioli [Video]

 “Bye we love you.
 He’s not happy right now.
 Happy Catterday!”

-While traditional rap is not generally about pet care, @iamMoshow now has a huge following, and views near one million just for his cat bath rap.
+While traditional rap is not generally about pet care, @iamMoshow now has a huge following and has views near 1 million just for his cat bath rap.
 Fans gush over the rapper, and of course, Ravioli.
-And if you are wondering, Ravioli isn’t an “only child,” as @iamMoshow also has some Sphynx cats that seem to enjoy dress-up. @iamMoshow wraps his cats in silk bandanas, and has other videos he posts on social media, and especially on Instagram @iamMoshow.
+And if you are wondering, Ravioli isn’t an “only child,” as @iamMoshow also has some Sphynx cats that seem to enjoy dress-up. @iamMoshow wraps his cats in silk bandanas and has other videos he posts on social media, and especially on Instagram @iamMoshow.

 While @iamMoshow originally hails from Portland, Oregon, he is now living in Baltimore, where he is a huge supporter of animal adoptions. @iamMoshow, whose real name is Dwayne Molock, says that he really does bathe his cats, and that day, he bathed all four of his cats, including Ravioli.